For a complete list of acronyms only, go to Acronym

 Program Announcement (PA)

-Program Announcement Reviewed in an Institute (PAR)
+Program Announcement (PAR)

 A PA is a formal statement about a new or ongoing extramural activity or program.
 It may serve as a reminder of continuing interest in a research area, describe modification in an activity or program, and/or invite applications for grant support.
 Most applications in response to PAs may be submitted to a standing submission date and are reviewed with all other applications received at that time using standard peer review processes.
 NIH may also make funds available through PARs (PAs with special receipt, referral, and/or review considerations) and PASs (PAs with set-aside funds).